ANGADJEET/ANGADJEET/README.md

 ## About Me

-Passionate software developer with a strong foundation in Data Structures, Algorithms, and Full Stack Development.
+Passionate software developer with a strong foundation in Data Structures, Algorithms, and Development.
 Currently engaged in ML research for molecular toxicity prediction and developing safety-focused APIs for autonomous systems.

 ## 🔬 Research Interests